 Puppy & Kitten Emergencies

 Young pets can have some big and serious problems.
 Their curiosity often leads them into harms way, like near drowning, electrocution, ingestion of potentially harmful substances, and asphyxiation by entrapment or strangulation.
-If you notice vomiting, diarrhea, intestinal blockages, or choking, you man need to bring your puppy or kitten in; call our emergency team.
+If you notice vomiting, diarrhea, intestinal blockages, or choking, you man need to bring your puppy or kitten in.

 After the emergency – what’s next?

-If your pet requires ongoing care or hospitalization to recover from its emergency, we will help you make the best decision for continual care.
-This could be a transfer to your family veterinarian or a referral to a specialty clinic.
+Like the human medical clinic in Whistler, we provide primary emergency care but do not hospitalize patients overnight.
+Our job is to stabilize the patient.
+If your pet requires ongoing care or hospitalization to recover from its emergency, we will help you make the best decision for continued care.
+This could be a transfer to your family veterinarian or a referral to a specialist or 24 hour intensive care unit ICU.
 Before we make any recommendations, we always discuss your options and weigh all of the factors involved, such as your pet’s condition, your budget, your desires, and your regular veterinarian’s recommendations.